MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 1. If you want to create your model by using your own documents, make sure that you have at least five examples that use the same layout.
 Otherwise, you can [use sample data](form-processing-sample-data.md) to create the model.
 1. Select **Create**.

-## Define fields and tables to extract
+## Define information to extract

-On the **Choose information to extract** screen, you define the fields and tables you want to teach your model to extract.
-Select the **+Add** button to start defining fields and tables.
+On the **Choose information to extract** screen, you define the fields, tables and checkboxes you want to teach your model to extract.
+Select the **+Add** button to start defining these.

 - For each field, provide a name you would like the field to have in the model.